triangledirt/obj/README.md

 # alib

+## in development

+alib is currently in development.
+Please check back in 2022.

 ## classify objects in real time

 alib is a library of C functions used to classify objects in real time.